A fund to provide field equipment to

 JOIN US IN SUPPORTING PROJECTS THAT MAKE AN IMPACT!

-Namibian Veterinary Fund for
+Namibian Veterinary Fund for conservation work

 WWA Ongoing Appeal: A Special Fund set up to cover equipment and medical costs for Namibian wildlife veterinary services